pic

 More aggressive treatments for heel pain include nerve decompression therapy and extracorporeal shock wave therapy (ESWT) to break down heel inflammation and scar tissue.

-Have your heel pain evaluated at Ankle and Foot Clinic of Idaho right away.
+Have your heel pain evaluated at Alpine Foot and Ankle right away.
 Call to make an appointment or use this website to schedule a visit.